 He was arraigned Wednesday on the charges Wednesday.
-Myles pleaded not guilty to the charges at a virtual hearing in front of Lake County Circuit Judge George Strickland.
+Myles pleaded not guilty to the charges at a virtual hearing in front of Lake County Judge George Strickland.

 Strickland set a case management hearing for February 15.
 An initial trial date is expected to be set at that time.

 Each count of first-degree murder carries a mandatory sentence of 20-60 years in prison.
 Firearm enhancements could lengthen that term.

 Lake County Coroner Jennifer Banek said that Melanie Yates, 23, of Zion, died as a result of a gunshot wound to the head.

 Yates was found shot after the Zion Police Department responded around 9 p.m.
 October 17 to the 2800 block of Enoch Avenue in Zion for a call of shots fired.